AlexsLemonade/2023-chop-training/instructor-notes/merge-conflict.md

 ## Before demonstration

-This live demo will build two pieces of code:
+This live demo will build on two pieces of code:

 - The script `scripts/plot_penguins_histogram.R` written as part of the [`git` basics](./git-basics.md) live demo, which plots and exports a barebones histogram of `palmerpenguins::penguins` bill depth.
 - The script `scripts/penguins_calculate_mass.R` written as part of the [working with branches](./working-with-branches.md) live demo, which calculates mean `palmerpenguins::penguins` mass across species.